Get access to everything we publish when you sign up for Outside+.

-The only good news about the world championships being canceled this year is that you don’t have to go through the usual process of FOMO when you can’t be there for real.
-This year, with the help of Triathlete’s Hawaii From Home Challenge, you can get in on the action (virtually).
+The only good news about the world championships being postponed (again) this year is that you don’t have to go through the usual process of FOMO when you can’t be there for real.
+This year, with the help of Triathlete’s free Hawaii From Home Challenge, you can get in on the action (virtually).
 If you haven’t signed up yet, there’s still time to be a part of the challenge that’ll have you swim 2.4 miles, bike 112 miles, and run 26.2 miles over the course of seven days from Oct.
-5-11.
+4-10.

 Note: Please take these suggestions with a grain of salt, particularly when adding heat to your training/challenge program.
 The extreme examples, specifically, should also be done with extreme care, your doctor’s permission, and maybe an EMT on standby.
 Though there’s nothing more Big-Island authentic than ending up in medical care, maybe try to avoid absolute authenticity on this front.